 She walked the rest of the way in and touched the light switch.
 She sat down on the bed and found it softer than her old bed on her old ship but that didn’t say much since her old bed was about as comfortable as sleeping on rocks.

 Richard stepped out of his quarters and walked down the hall.
 He had wanted to take a walk around the ship to try to familiarize himself with his new surroundings and to learn where everything was aboard the ship.
 The most important places aboard the ship that he wanted to know about was where the showers, restroom, the officer’s mess, and of course, the bridge.
 By the time he was halfway down the hall he heard Rachel call out telling him to wait up and the sound of her shoes hitting the deck in rapid succession.
 He looked back and saw Rachel running down the hall towards him.

 “Hey,” she said as she caught up with him.
 “What are you up to?
 Where are you off to in such a hurry?”

 “I figured since there isn’t much to do right now I thought I’d take a walk around the ship to learn where everything was.”
 Rachel nodded her head, it was a good idea.
-Nothing made you look like a fool to your commanding officer worse than not knowing how to get to your post.
-You didn’t want to look like a damn fool by not knowing where to go.
-“You know, things like the officer’s mess, the head, exercise room; those kinds of things.
+Nothing makes you look like a fool to your commanding officer worse than not knowing how to get to your post.
+“You know, things like the officer’s mess, the restrooms, exercise room; those kinds of things.
 I’ve never been on a ship of this class so I don’t know the layout.”